 Toilet Leaks

 Your toilets are frequently used appliances.
-Over time, all of that usage can lead to wear and tear and cause leaks.
+Over time, all of that usage can lead to wear and tear and cause water leaks.

 A leaking toilet can waste as much as 200 gallons of water per day and 6,000 gallons a month, causing your water bill to increase by more than $30.